jamesr1775/gamer-gifts-elixir/Testing.md

 - The cancel and delete product button remain centered under product image / info.
 - The cancel button returns the admin to the all products page.
 - The delete button on the delete_product.html page will delete the correct product from the store and return the user to the products page.

+##### Add Product Review
+- users who purchased this product can access the product review page by clicking the add review button on the product details page.
+- users who did not purchase the product or logged out users should not be able to access the add product review form.
+- The form text headings should remain to the left border of their input field boxes.
+- The cancel and submit review button remain centered under the form.
+- The cancel button returns the user to the products detail page.
+- The form validators work as expected and do not allow the user to add the review if required inputs are wrong or missing.
+A popup should be displayed to the user if the submit form button is pressed and the form is not valid.
+- If the form is valid the user is brought to the products detail page after clicking the submit review button.

+##### Edit Product Review
+- users who purchased this product and have created a review can access the edit product review page by clicking the update review button on the product details page in the review section.
+- users who did not create the review or logged out users should not be able to access the edit product review form.
+- The form text headings should remain to the left border of their input field boxes.
+- The edit review form should be prefilled in with the users current review information of the product.
+- The cursor should be in the user review text description box.
+- The cancel and update review button remain centered under the form.
+- The cancel button returns the user to the products detail page.
+- The form validators work as expected and do not allow the user to add the review if required inputs are wrong or missing.
+A popup should be displayed to the user if the update form button is pressed and the form is not valid.
+- If the form is valid the user is brought to the products detail page after clicking the update review button.

+##### Delete Product Review
+- users who purchased this product can access the delete product review page by clicking the delete review button on the product details page.
+- users who did not create the review or logged out users should not be able to access the delete product review form.
+- The user is shown his / her review of the product with confirmation buttons to delete or cancel their actions to delete the review.
+- The text headings should remain on the center of the screen.
+- The cancel and delete review button remain centered under the form.
+- The cancel button returns the user to the products detail page.
+- The delete review button, deletes the users review and returns the user back to the products detail page where the add review button now exists and the update/ delete review buttons are gone.

 #### Shopping Bag Page Tests
 ##### Shopping Bag Layout